DCULibrary/open-refine-workshop/_workshop/setup.md

 date: 0000-01-02    # Page order is set by date
 ---

-For this workshop you should have OpenRefine installed and a sample dataset downloaded:
+For this workshop you should have OpenRefine installed.

-### Downloading the sample dataset

-* Download the sample dataset from <http://tiny.cc/dcuopenrefine> which is taken from the __[*Carpentries*](https://carpentries.org)__ OpenRefine lessons, which this lesson is based on (see credits).

 ### Downloading OpenRefine